oneblink/bic-jqm/docs/pending-queue.md

 This constructor is private (not globally available), but documenting it is a necessary part of explaining how the other APIs are used.

+### PendingCollection

+This is a JavaScript constructor (in this case you may think of it as a class).
+It is implemented by extending [Backbone.Collection](http://backbonejs.org/#Collection).
+This means that [Backbone.Events](http://backbonejs.org/#Events) methods and events are available.

+This constructor is private (not globally available), but documenting it is a necessary part of explaining how the other APIs are used.

+### BMP.BIC3.pending = new PendingCollection()

+This is globally-accessible object created via the `PendingCollection` constructor.

 ### BMP.BIC3.pending.create = function (model)

 - @param {Object} model see the Form Records Data Model (`model.id` is optional)